 SAMUELSON: Edds is literally the only person I could find who still tracks pager use.
 The market research firms I talked to stopped studying pagers so long ago, they no longer even keep records of the data.
 But Edds says even though pagers are still widely used, 70 percent of hospitals report using or experimenting with smartphones.

 Still, switching over completely is more complicated than just swapping devices.
-Smartphones' extra functionally comes complications, like safeguarding all the patient information that lives on the phone.
+Smartphones' extra functionality comes with complications, like safeguarding all the patient information that lives on the phone.
 Pagers, on the other hand, are simple, reliable.

 EDDS: The little things, like replacing batteries.
-Your smart phone runs out of battery, it takes a while to charge.
-A pager runs out of battery, you pop a new AAA in there.
+Your smartphone runs out of battery, it takes a while to charge.
+A pager runs out of battery, you pop a new triple-A in there.